Splitting and connecting singlets in atomic quantum circuits

 In a first experiment, we assess the shuttling fidelity by transporting atomic singlet pairs as a whole (rather than splitting them) which occurs as long as the Hubbard $U$ remains smaller than a critical value of $2\Delta_{0}$~\cite{walter_quantization_2023}.
 The resulting singlet pairs exhibit the same anti-symmetry in spin space as the Heisenberg singlets $\ket{s}$, yet, due to the lack of strong fermion repulsion both atoms occupy the same orbital.
-These singlets can be shuttled together by one lattice site every half pump period, which we define as one operation cycle, confirmed by in-situ measurements of the cloud displacement (Fig.~\ref{fig:2}(b), $U = 0$).
+These singlets can be shuttled together by one lattice site every half pump period $T$, which we define as one operation cycle, confirmed by in-situ measurements of the cloud displacement (Fig.~\ref{fig:2}(b), $U = 0$).
+Unless otherwise specified, we used a fixed cycle time of $T/2 = \SI{1.25}{ms}$ in this work.
+This gate speed is not fundamental, but rather limited by technical constraints of our phase lock bandwidth~\cite{walter_quantization_2023}.
 During the shuttling process, double occupancy, i.e., two atoms occupying the same lattice site, varies in time since the ground state orbital becomes alternatingly distributed over two sites and localised on one site [Fig.~\ref{fig:2}(a)].
 In particular, the double occupancy reaches its maximum in the staggered lattice configuration ($\Delta=\pm\Delta_0$) and its minimum in the dimerised configuration ($\Delta=0$), as shown in Fig.~\ref{fig:2}(c) ($U = 0$).
-Since our spectroscopic measurement of double occupancy is ground-state-selective (Methods), this provides a microscopic observable to evaluate the fidelity of the shuttling operation.
-A decrease in double occupancy as function of the number of operation cycles $N_{\text{cyc}}$ indicates that an atom from a singlet pair has been excited to higher bands, left behind, or otherwise lost.
+Since our spectroscopic measurement of double occupancy is ground-state-selective (Appendix), this provides a microscopic observable to evaluate the fidelity of the shuttling operation.
+A decrease in double occupancy as function of the number of operation cycles $N_{\text{cyc}}$ indicates that an atom from a singlet pair has spread to neighbouring sites, has been excited to higher bands, or otherwise been lost.
 The experimental sequence for Fig.~\ref{fig:2}(c) involves pumping forward and then returning to the original position by reversing the pump direction, ensuring consistent detection efficiency in the centre of the trap.
-Exponential fits of the double occupancy in the staggered and dimerised lattice configurations yield a fidelity of $F=0.9978(3)$ for a single-atom shuttle operation by one lattice site (Methods).
+Exponential fits of the double occupancy in the staggered and dimerised lattice configurations yield a fidelity of $F=0.9978(3)$ for a single-atom shuttle operation by one lattice site (Appendix).
 In all subsequent experiments we ramp the interactions to the strongly repulsive Heisenberg regime during loading ($U\gg t_x, t_x',\Delta$) in order to suppress double occupancies and adiabatically transfer the two constituents of each singlet pair to separate orbitals (Fig.~\ref{fig:1}(a), left inset).